by: Ben Goldfarb - 10/29/14

 Gabriel Knight debuted on the point-and-click adventure scene in 1993 and has aged well since.
 The new artwork really helps bring the game to new life.
 21 years later, the games content is identical to the original’s.
 I think this says a lot about the quality of the game.
 While some of the dialogue seems outdated and hokey at times, the plot line needed no adjustments to maintain relevance in a modern context.

 The story revolves around Gabriel Knight, a writer by day and a womanizer...well, all of the time.
 He catches wind of some voodoo related murders in New Orleans and decides to investigate the murders, hoping to use them as inspiration for a new novel.
 Suspicious characters and strange occurrences emerge as Gabriel dives into the world of voodoo and Gabriel must make some life changing decisions.I ultimately found the game to be quite enjoyable.
 The audio and visual updates were necessary to bring this game back to life!
 It is spooky, clever, and pretty difficult.
 Others compliment the pacing of the game but I actually found it to be somewhat slow.
 I admit that I am not the best at these kinds of games, but I solved the puzzles in Portal...I shouldn’t have to use a guide for this.
 Another issue I had was that the “interaction” mechanics are relatively unique for the genre.
 While different is not inherently a problem, these differences were not ever discussed or introduced to the user.
 I would prefer that the controls be listed somewhere in the client.
 I would give this game a solid 8/10.

-Gabriel Knight: Sins of the Fathers 20th Anniversary Edition is slated for release in 2014 and will be available for iPad, PC, Mac, and Android platforms.
-A preview code was provided by Pinkerton Road for this story.
+Gabriel Knight: Sins of the Fathers 20th Anniversary Edition is now available for iPad, PC, Mac, and Android platforms.
+A Review code was provided by Pinkerton Road for this story.